-On August 15, 2014, we filed a shelf registration statement on Form S-3 with the SEC.
-The shelf registration statement, which has been declared effective by the SEC, registered up to \$500.0 million of debt securities, preferred stock, common stock, warrants and units.
-We intend to use the proceeds from a financing using the shelf registration statement for general corporate purposes, which may include the following:
+On August 28, 2017, we filed a shelf registration statement on Form S-3ASR with the SEC.
+The shelf registration statement, which was effective upon filing with the SEC, registered each of the following securities: debt securities, preferred stock, common stock, warrants and units.
+We intend to use the proceeds from financings using the shelf registration statement for general corporate purposes, which may include the following:

 - the acquisition of other companies or businesses;

 - the repayment and refinancing of debt;

 - capital expenditures;

-- · working capital; and
+- working capital; and

 - other purposes as described in the prospectus supplement.